Ibrahim-401-Advanced-Javascript/401-JS-ReadingNotes/Week9.md

 #### Class 42

 ##### Ethics
-Review at least one article from both “Ethics in the workplace” and “Ethics in Technology” sections below and write how each of them relates to ethics in technology.
-Do you agree or disagree with these articles?
-What stuck out to you specifically from each article?

 I read:
 * [Amazon Workers Demand Jeff Bezos Cancel Face Recognition Contracts With Law Enforcement](https://gizmodo.com/amazon-workers-demand-jeff-bezos-cancel-face-recognitio-1827037509)